Edinburgh-College-of-Art/dynamic-web-design/docs/_setup/database-setup.md

 3. Create a Database
     1.  name the database `SimpleModel`
     2.  click `Create Database`
-4.  add user to database
 5. Add New User:
-    4.  just use the same username you already e.g. `username_username`
+    4.  just use the same username you have already e.g. `username_username`
     5.  type a password
     6.  click `Create User`
 6. Add User to Database